-Petra Mede makes a guest appearance
+Petra Mede made an appearance

 We have big shoes to fill this year after last year's fantastic edition of Eurovision in Malmö, says Sandra Studer.